fride/fride/README.md

 ### Hi there 👋

 This is Jan's stuff.
 I have no idea what I will put in here.
+I have a <a href="https://berlin.social/@jnfrd" rel="me">Mastodon</a> account.

 <!--
 **fride/fride** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- My <a href="https://berlin.social/@jnfrd" rel="me">Mastodon</a> account.
+- My
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...